 Texas Medical Cannabis Update — HB 46 Passes Legislature

-Exciting news for Texas patients: House Bill 46 (HB 46) has passed both chambers of the Texas Legislature and is now headed to Governor Abbott’s desk.
-If signed into law, it will mark the most significant expansion of the state’s Compassionate Use Program to date.
+🌿 Exciting news for Texas patients: House Bill 46 (HB 46) has been signed into law, marking the most significant expansion of the state’s Compassionate Use Program to date.

 What’s in the Bill?